DixieNormous305/my_first_web_page_2024/README.md

 - Added styles. css file in css folder
 - Added styles.css in the index file as link
 - Added about.html page and modify links and styles of the header menu.

+## Final Project

+- Added Topic.html
+- Sorted structure
+- Added images to Topic.html
+Problem: Images were different sizes and had to make a new css class to apply to those larger images
+-